The Countess of Monte Cristo (1948 film): Production

 In December 1943 Henie signed a deal with the newly formed International Pictures to make It's a Pleasure.
 In November 1944, in between when It's a Pleasure was filmed and released, International announced they would make a second film with Henie, The Countess of Monte Cristo, based on a story by Walter Reisch with a script by George Beck and Frank Tarloff.
 The same month International announced that Marie McDonald, who had been in It's a Pleasure, had been signed to a one film a year contract for five years and would be in the film.
 In January 1945 Walter Thompson was announced producer.

 In March 1945 International announced that William Seiter would direct and Dennis O'Keefe would co star.
 The following month Frank Veloz signed to do dance direction.

 The project ended up being postponed.
 It was reactivated when International merged with Universal.
 In October 1947 Universal announced they would make the film.
 In November Andrew Stone was attached to direct.

 In December Universal said they would distribute the movie, which would be made by Westwood Productions, a new company formed by John Beck and Henie.
-Susannah Foster was going to co star with Henie and filming was to begin in March 1948.
+Susanna Foster was going to co star with Henie and filming was to begin in March 1948.
 William Bowers did a rewrite on the script.

 In May filming shut down for a week as director Andrew Stone was replaced by Frederick de Cordova.
 The reason given was that Stone fell ill.

 The movie used background footage taken in Norway which had originally been shot for a film Song of Norway that was postponed.